 Why Do My Head and Face Sweat So Much?

-Excessive sweating on your head and face is called craniofacial hyperhidrosis.
-Sweat on the head and face are especially embarrassing because it’s so noticeable.
-Visible sweating can create or increase anxiety and affect your relationships and social interactions.
+Excessive sweating on the head and face is called craniofacial hyperhidrosis.
+This form of hyperhidrosis is very noticeable, which can increase anxiety and affect relationships and social life.

 Why Do My Feet and Hands Sweat So Much?

-Sliding out of your shoes?
 Excessive foot sweating is called plantar hyperhidrosis.
-Wearing antiperspirants on your feet along with absorbent socks when possible are two simple ways to combat excessive foot sweat.
-Botox and oral medications (for short term use) have also been shown to be effective against slippery, sweaty feet.
+Wear antiperspirants on your feet along with absorbent socks when possible.
+Botox and oral medications (for short term use) may also be effective against sweaty feet.